PierrunoYT/calendar-hub/README.md

 - Frontend runs on port 3000
 - Backend runs on port 3001
-- Make sure MongoDB is running before starting the backend server
+- Make sure SQLite is running before starting the backend server

 ## Building for Production